usdAG/slipit/README.md

-  --separator char      path separator (default=\) --sequence seq        use a custom traversal sequence (default=..{sep}) --static content      use static content for each input file
+  --separator char      path separator (default=\) --sequence seq        use a custom traversal sequence (default=..{sep}) --static content      use static content for each input file --symlink target      add as symlink (only available for tar archives)
 ```

 *slipit* expects an arbitrary number of input files and the targeted output archive as mandatory command line